 Practicing on this collection looks much different now than in the beginning:

 It is straightforward to do a similar challenge.
 Simply go to https://keycombiner.com, create an account, import some shortcuts from public collections, and start practicing.
 However, I would like to share some additional tips that make learning new shortcuts more pleasant for me:

 - It is a bit more fun in the beginning if you throw in some shortcuts that you already know.
 Even better, just extend one of your existing collections with new shortcuts that you want to learn.
 KeyCombiner will automatically show the new ones more frequently during practice.

 - I sometimes activate key hints without delay, which brings some variety to the learning experience and can help build muscle memory.
 If you are a good typist, you will be able to type a lot of shortcuts within the 60 seconds time limit.

-- KeyCombiner will try to filter out shortcuts than cannot be captured during training.
-Those are marked with a yellow background in your collections.
+- KeyCombiner will try to filter out shortcuts that cannot be captured during training.
+Those are marked with a warning icon in your collections.
 However, sometimes an invalid combination may still make it into your practice session, for example, if a browser extension does not pass it on to KeyCombiner.
 Simply append an underscore to any of the keys, e.g. shift_+a, so that KeyCombiner will recognize it as invalid.

 Results & Conclusion